 Growth and Development

 - This course is designed to assist students to gather the knowledge and skills necessary when providing care to clients of varying ages.
-The clinical experience occurs in nursing homes (Auburn Nursing Home, Finger Lakes Center for Living, and The Commons at St. Anthony) and other community agencies (E. John Gavras Center and Auburn Community Hospital).
-Students are required to achieve a 75% in each unit of this course.
+The clinical experience occurs in nursing homes (Finger Lakes Center for Living and The Commons at St. Anthony) and other community agencies (Auburn Community Hospital and local schools).

 Medical Surgical Nursing